Slim River

-Slim River is a small town in Muallim District, Perak, Malaysia.
+Slim River is a town in Muallim District, Perak, Malaysia.
 It is situated in the southern part of Perak and is 20 km of Tanjung Malim, and around 5.5 km from the state border with Selangor across the Bernam River.
 It is positioned equidistant between Kuala Lumpur in the south and Ipoh up north, at approximately 100 km from both cities.
 The town is surrounded by many small villages.

 History

 First tolled highlway in Malaysia located at Slim River.

 The town is named after a nearby river, Sungai Slim.
 The word Sungai means river in Malay.
 The river was named after an English captain, William Slim, in the 19th century.
 He accidentally went up the river instead of the Perak River which was the main waterway back then.

 Slim River was a military strategic midpoint from North to South of Malaya during World War II.
 It was the site of a major battle during World War II between the Japanese and British forces which consisted of troops from India, Australia and Great Britain.
 The British lost the Battle of Slim River to the Japanese forces, who were equipped with tanks.
 The Japanese also had total air superiority.
 In their defeat at Slim River, the British suffered heavy casualties and many units were cut off from their line of retreat.
 The battle effectively ended British hopes of defending Malaya.